 The second column contains the total payment that I’ve sent to that institution for the year.
 In the case of a generic expense, I just use the column to total the expense for that category.

-This is similar to the above except that the ‘expenses’ are recorded from the perspective of our employers.
+This section is used to list our household net income as individual wage earners.
+It’s very similar in format to the above except that the ‘expenses’ are recorded from the perspective of our employers.
 I write my wife’s name and mine under the first column since we are the only ones working in the household.

 The second column contains the net income received by the individual for the year.
 Like what has been done above, the third column is used for the monthly average and the totals are calculated on the bottom row.